Mariafe Artacho del Solar

 Mariafe Artacho del Solar (born 24 October 1993) is an Australian beach volleyball player.
 She represented Australia at the 2016 Summer Olympics in Rio de Janeiro and the 2020 Summer Olympics in Tokyo in 2021.
 Artacho del Solar plays as a right-side defender.
-According to the Women's FIVB World Rankings, she and partner Taliqua Clancy are ranked 5th as of 21 January 2020.
+As of 21 January 2020, she and partner Taliqua Clancy were ranked 5th according to the Women's FIVB World Rankings.

 Early life

-Artacho del Solar moved with her mother from Lima, Peru, to Sydney when she was 11 years old.
-They joined her older brother and extended family already living there.
+Del Solar moved with her mother from Lima, Peru to Sydney when she was 11 years old.
+They joined her older brother and extended family who already lived there.
 She spoke limited English and found that sport was the best way to communicate.
-She attended Gordon West Public School before she attended Killara High School, where she met her future Rio Olympics Beach Volleyball partner Nicole Laird.
+She attended Gordon West Public School before attending Killara High School, where she met her future Rio Olympics beach volleyball partner Nicole Laird.

-Artacho del Solar was then offered an AIS Scholarship with the Beach Volleyball program in 2012 which saw her move to Adelaide, South Australia in which the Australian Beach Volleyball Program is located.
+Del Solar was then offered an AIS Scholarship with the beach volleyball program in 2012, which led her to move to Adelaide, South Australia, where the Australian Beach Volleyball Program is located.

 Professional career

 Rio de Janeiro – 2016 Olympics

-Artacho del Solar made her Olympic debut at the 2016 Summer Olympics in Rio de Janeiro with then partner Nicole Laird.
-The pair did not win a match in Rio, losing to the US, Switzerland and China in their preliminary pool matches to finish the tournament in 19th place.
+Del Solar made her Olympic debut at the 2016 Summer Olympics in Rio de Janeiro with then-partner Nicole Laird.
+The pair did not win a match in Rio, losing to the US, Switzerland, and China in their preliminary pool matches, finishing the tournament in 19th place.

 Gold Coast – 2018 Commonwealth Games

-Artacho del Solar participated in the 2018 Commonwealth Games on the Gold Coast with partner Taliqua Clancy.
-The duo won their 3 preliminary pool matches without losing a set, with wins over Cyprus' Manolina Konstantinou and Mariota Angelopoulou (21–14, 21–9), Grenada's Renisha Stafford and Thornia Williams (21–2, 21–11), and Scotland's Lynne Beattie and Melissa Coutts (21–9, 21–9).
+Del Solar participated in the 2018 Commonwealth Games on the Gold Coast with partner Taliqua Clancy.
+The duo won their three preliminary pool matches without losing a set, with wins over Cyprus' Manolina Konstantinou and Mariota Angelopoulou (21–14, 21–9), Grenada's Renisha Stafford and Thornia Williams (21–2, 21–11), and Scotland's Lynne Beattie and Melissa Coutts (21–9, 21–9).
 Finishing top of their pool, they advanced to the quarter-finals, where they defeated Rwanda's Charlotte Nzayisenga and Denyse Mutatsimpundu (21–9, 21–8) to advance to the semi-finals.
-After winning the opening set of their semi-final against Vanuatu's pairing of Linline Matauatu and Miller Pata, the duo lost their first set of the tournament to send the match to the decider, which they won to advance to the gold medal match (21–19, 16–21, 15–9).
+After winning the opening set of their semi-final against Vanuatu's pairing of Linline Matauatu and Miller Pata, the duo lost their first set of the tournament, sending the match to the decider, which they won to advance to the gold medal match (21–19, 16–21, 15–9).
 At the gold medal match, the duo lost to Canada's Melissa Humana-Paredes and Sarah Pavan (19–21, 20–22) to take home the silver medal.